raulcorreia7/todo_app/docs/reverse-spec.md

 # Luxury Todo — Reverse‑Engineered Product Spec

+> Maintain this spec as the authoritative reference; revise it first whenever scope or UX decisions evolve so downstream docs stay consistent.

 ## Ethos
 - Premium, calm, and delightful.
 Glass‑morphism visuals with soft glow accents, nebula background, and subtle grain.
 - Interactions feel snappy and intentional; motion is understated and performance‑friendly.